 How to control frizz?

-First and most importantly you have to follow the right routine for your hair, and the only way to know which oneis the best… is to make the test and receive your diagnosis.
+First and most importantly you have to follow the right routine for your hair, and the only way to know which one is the best… is to take the test and receive your diagnosis.
 Cleanse your hair with a shampoo that has a pH level just a bit higher than 5.5 (hair’s pH level), this will help your cuticles slightly open up, cleanse, and be ready to receive treatment.

-Treat your hair with a Nutrition mask, depending on your hair’s needs.
+Treat your hair with a Nourishing mask, depending on your hair’s needs.

 After cleansing and masking your hair finish your routine by using a conditioner that has a pH level just a bit lower than 5.5, this will help your cuticles close back down, smooth out, and retain the treatment inside.